 Robin Hood.
 Raise your hand if your romantic awakening felt somewhat confusing because of how attractive the fox versions of Robin Hood and Maid Marian are.
 Foxy, I guess!
 This is my fave Disney movie.
 Ooh, de lally!

 The Princess and the Frog.
-Our whole family enjoyed this more recent creole take on the frog prince fairy tale, which is available on Netflix.
+Our whole family enjoyed this more recent creole take on the frog prince fairy tale available on Netflix.

 Honorable mention: Darby O’Gill And The Little People, featuring young Sean Connery! *Heart skips a beat.* But maybe also skip the terrifying banshee scene.

 Because if there’s singing, the kids will probably be into it.